hyperlight-dev/hyperlight-wasm-calculator-example/README.md

   - `calculator` - the main component that implements the calculator interface (written in Rust)
   - `adder` - a component that implements the addition operation (written in Rust)
   - `subtractor` - a component that implements the subtraction operation (written in Javascript)
+  - Additionally there is a `multiply` operator that is implemented as a hyperlight host function.

 The [example](./example/) program loads the composed calculator/wasm component into a hyperlight-sandbox along with a wasm runtime and invokes functions as hyperlight-guest calls.